casunlight/NYCDataScience_HadoopClass/README.md

 * find your meetup1's public DNS and get its RSA public key

-    - ssh to your server
+    - open terminal 1, ssh to your server

+      - before you run ssh, make sure you are at the location you can access your .pem file.
+I save .pem in .ssh folder, so I do "cd .ssh".

-   	 ssh  -i EC2UbuntuLTSThreeT1Micro.pem  ubuntu@ec2-54-209-171-193.compute-1.amazonaws.com
+   	  - ssh  -i EC2UbuntuLTSThreeT1Micro.pem  ubuntu@ec2-54-209-171-193.compute-1.amazonaws.com

    	- Are you sure you want to continue connecting (yes/no)? yes
     - generate your server key
     - ssh-keygen -t rsa